Road deaths in the Netherlands

 How is the number of road deaths in the Netherlands determined?

-Before 1996, all road death statistics in the Netherlands were based on police reports.
-Since 1996, the number of road deaths has been determined by Statistics Netherlands, in close consultation with the Ministry of Infrastructure and Water Management (IenW).
+The number of road deaths is determined by Statistics Netherlands, in close consultation with the Ministry of Infrastructure and Water Management (IenW).
 Statistics Netherlands analyses data from three different data sources to determine the number of road deaths in the Netherlands:

 1. Data from the cause of death forms filled out by a coroner;